 - Repeat if the gravy is not thick enough.
 So simple I'm snoozing....

-- The ultimate game changer for me is that I like to make it the day before and allow to go cold before wrapping up and putting in the fridge.
+- The ultimate game changer for me is that I like to make slow cooker beef joint the day before and allow to go cold before wrapping up and putting in the fridge.
 It slices very well then.
-I reheat it in the slow cooker sliced and covered with the gravy.
+I reheat it until piping hot in the slow cooker sliced and covered with the gravy.
 It makes life so easy!
+(See above for exactly how I do it)

 - I use any leftover gravy for a Cottage Pie or Sausage Bake.
 The gravy is almost as good as the joint.
 Keep sharing the leftover love.